-Learn how to transform a piece of live edge wood into a beautiful mantle clock with Joanne and Dave ... for those of us who can still tell time the traditional way :)
+Learn how to transform a piece of live edge wood into a beautiful mantle clock ... for those of us who can still tell time the traditional way :)

-Dave picked up a beautiful piece of willow from Exotic Woods, one of ArtResin's favorite local stores.
-Inspired by a family heirloom, Dave thought the wood piece would make a one-of-a-kind, custom clock - that doubles as a beautiful piece of artwork!
+Dave from ArtResin here, and I recently picked up a beautiful piece of willow from Exotic Woods, one of ArtResin's favorite local stores.
+Inspired by a family heirloom, I thought the wood would make a one-of-a-kind, custom clock - that doubles as a beautiful piece of artwork!

-Next he picked up the clock mechanism - called a clock movement kit.
+Next I picked up a clock movement kit.

-With wood, tools, and clock movement set in hand, Dave and Joanne walk us step by step through the process in Episode One:
+With wood, tools, and clock movement set in hand, Joanne and I will walk you step by step through the process in Episode One:

 - The first step is to outline the clock face ( Joanne drew an outline using a small plate. )

-- In the center of the clock face, Dave will drill a hole for the clock shaft to poke through.
+- In the center of the clock face, I'll drill a hole for the clock shaft to poke through.
 From there, he can drill a cavity in the back for the clock movement kit to sit in.

-- Dave and Joanne decided to only mark the 12, 3, 6 and 9 points on the clock face to keep the look clean and simple.
+- We decided to only mark the 12, 3, 6 and 9 points on the clock face to keep the look clean and simple.
 Their plan is to make 4 holes using a square chisel, and then to fill those holes with silver ResinTint!

-- Finally, they will sand down the face of the clock, cover it in super glossy ArtResin epoxy resin, assemble and install the clock mechanism and hey presto .... the clock will be complete!
+- Finally, we'll sand down the face of the clock, cover it in glossy ArtResin epoxy resin, assemble and install the clock mechanism and hey presto .... the clock will be complete!

-In last episode, Dave drilled a hole through the centre of the clock.
-Today, Dave and Joanne used that hole as a guide to drill out a cavity in the back of the clock for the clock movement set to sit in.
+In last episode, I drilled a hole through the centre of the clock.
+Today, Joanne and I used that hole as a guide to drill out a cavity in the back of the clock for the clock movement set to sit in.

 Once they were certain the clock movement set was sitting correctly, they trimmed down the hour, minute and second hands to size, as well as sanding them down to the raw metal for a more industrial look.

-In last week's episode, Dave and Joanne made certain the clock was functional by drilling out a cavity in the back of the clock for the clock movement set to sit in and used a square chisel to carve out the 3, 6, 9, and 12 hour marks ... which they are planning on filling with silver ResinTint.
+In last week's episode, we made certain the clock was functional by drilling out a cavity in the back of the clock for the clock movement set to sit in and used a square chisel to carve out the 3, 6, 9, and 12 hour marks ... which they are planning on filling with silver ResinTint.

 In today's episode, the time jokes aren't getting any better as Dave sands down the face of our clock in preparation for a thin pre-seal coat of ArtResin.